-During this time of year a lot of people are affected by hypothermia and many of them have no idea what hypothermia really is or what its symptoms are.
+During this time of year a lot of people are affected by hypothermia.
+Many of them have no idea what hypothermia really is or what its symptoms are.
 When people feel cold they power through as they think it’s normal and soon enough things get worse.

 Levels of hypothermia:

 During this stage, you will notice some shivering and hypotension.
-Although these are normal reactions of your body being exposed to cold for extended periods of time, you need to pay attention to how your body acts if you don’t find proper shelter.
+Although these are typical reactions of your body being exposed to cold for extended periods of time, you need to pay attention to how your body acts if you don’t find proper shelter.

 During this stage, body shivering intensifies and paleness of the skin can be observed.
 Body extremities are starting to get affected and bluing of lips, ears, fingers and toes are common signs.
-Some patients will display confusion, will lose their coordination and agility although they seem to be alert and in control at first.
+Some patients will display confusion.
+Others will lose their coordination and agility although they seem to be alert and in control at first.

-During this stage, things get critical and you need to act in order to save your life (asking for professional medical assistance is required).
+During this stage, things will become critical.
+You need to act in order to save your life (asking for professional medical assistance is required).
 The patient will show difficulty in speaking and thinking and low blood pressure is common during this level of hypothermia.
 This is the stage when slowed breathing becomes a problem and the patient acts irrational.

 Although most people say that treating hypothermia and other cold-related health emergencies is a simple task, most of the time the environment you are in dictates the course of action.
-It may seem like a no brainer to get out of the elements as quickly as possible, but if you are stranded things can get complicated.
-You will need to find a shelter or build one as soon as possible and the next step would be to make the right type of fire for your environment and shelter design.
+It may seem like a no-brainer to get out of the elements as quickly as possible, but if you are stranded things can get complicated.
+You will need to find a shelter or build one as soon as possible.
+The next step would be to make the right type of fire for your environment and shelter design.

 Related reading: How to start a fire when the odds are against you

 An important aspect to consider is that one needs to maintain body temperature while traveling during the cold season.
-Keep in mind that your body burns more calories faster when the climate is colder and you need to keep your energy levels high.
+Keep in mind that your body burns more calories faster when the climate is colder.
+You need to keep your energy levels high.
 Remember to stay hydrated and eat foods with a high caloric intake.
-Make sure you add or remove layers of clothing to maintain a proper body temperature as sweating in cold environments should be avoided at any cost.
+Make sure you add or remove layers of clothing to maintain a proper body temperature.
+Sweating in cold environments should be avoided at any cost.

-Popular Survival and Preparedness solutions recommended for you:
+Popular Survival and Preparedness solutions:

-Survival MD (Knowledge to survive any medical crisis situation)
+Survival MD (Knowledge to survive any medical crisis situation

 Bullet Proof Home (Learn how to Safeguard your Home)